 To come back to normal working keep the lower left key pushed for at least 5 sec.

-By keeping pushed keys Arrow up + F for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.
-To restore keep pushed F for more than 5 sec.
+By keeping pushed keys $Arrow\ up + F$ for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.